Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Introduction

 \section{Introduction}

-From measuring the masses of particles to deducing the likelihood of life elsewhere in the Universe, an essential step in the analysis of scientific data is statistical inference --- drawing conclusions about the values of a model's parameters given a sample of observed data.
-Nearly universally, however, the data which would be the most powerful for inference is inaccessible.
-Experimenters are thus limited to indirect data gathered by detectors with finite resolution.
-In statistical terms, these powerful but unobservable direct data belong to a {\it latent} space.
-Inference then requires understanding how events in the unobserved latent space are transformed into observed data.
-In many cases, this transformation is highly non-trivial, involving complex physical interactions that cannot be described analytically.
-A numerical simulation of the transformation can bridge this gap, but is often extremely computationally expensive~\cite{cranmer2020frontier}.
+\CC{ From measuring masses of particles to deducing the likelihood of life elsewhere in the Universe, a common goal in analyzing scientific data is statistical inference --- drawing conclusions about values of a theoretical model's parameters, $\theta$, given observed data, $x$.
+The likelihood model of observed data, $p(x|\theta)$, is a central ingredient in both frequentist and Bayesian approaches to statistical inference; however, it is typically intractable, due to the complexity of a full probabilistic description of the data generation process.
+One way to circumvent this difficulty is to \emph{simulate} experimental data for a given value of the theoretical parameters, $\theta$, from which a probability model of the likelihood, $p(x|\theta)$, can be constructed and used for downstream statistical inference regarding $\theta$.
+This is known as simulation-based inference, and has found application across scientific disciplines ranging from particle physics to cosmology~\cite{cranmer2020frontier}. }

-Particle physics, which seeks to discover the nature of matter by studying fundamental particle interactions, relies heavily on numerical simulations for inference.
-Particle interactions produce secondary particles which are not directly observable and often transform in flight before passing through layers of detectors whose response can help reveal the particle's identity and momentum.
-The net transformation from the latent space, particles produced in the initial interaction, to the observed detector response data is stochastic, governed by quantum mechanical randomness, and has no analytic description.
+\CC{ However, traditional approaches to simulation, which attempt to faithfully model complex physical phenomena, can be computationally expensive --- a limitation we aim to overcome in this work.
+In simulation-based inference, experimental data arising from a physical system typically depend on an initial configuration of the system, $z$, that is unobserved, or belonging to a \emph{latent} space, while the parameters $\theta$ govern the underlying mechanistic model.
+In many cases, the transformation from the latent state to experimental data is non-trivial, involving complex physical interactions that cannot be described analytically, but can be \emph{simulated} numerically by Monte-Carlo algorithms.
+In particle physics, for example, the parameters $\theta$ govern theoretical models that describe fundamental particle interactions.
+These fundamental interactions produce secondary particles, $z$, which are not directly observable and often transform in flight before passing through layers of detectors whose indirect measurements, $x$, can help reconstruct their identities and momenta.
+The transformation from the unobserved latent space, particles produced in the initial interaction, to the experimental data, is stochastic, governed by quantum mechanical randomness, and has no analytical description. }